Ryderschilling/Trading-Lab/README.md

 # Trading Lab

 A production-ready web application for tracking and analyzing stock and options trading performance.
-Built with Next.js, TypeScript, PostgreSQL, and Tailwind CSS.

 ## Features